Preparing for a Trackday

 - Bodywork should be in good order, as we don’t want wheel covers (either tie these on or remove them for the event), bumpers and wings leaving your car while you are driving!

 - Fuel.
 This sounds obvious, but it’s very important.
-You will not be averaging 35mpg while on the track, indeed less than 10mpg can be more realistic once you are a little more experienced.
-Be sure to have at least half a tank of fuel in you car before each session as if you run out of fuel on the track your car will be pushed by the marshals to a safe place and may be left there until the end of the session.
-Under NO circumstances will you be allowed back on the track in that session, it’s a silly mistake and risks stopping track activity for others.
+You will not be averaging 35mpg while on the track; less than 10mpg can be more realistic once you are a little more experienced.
+Be sure to have at least half a tank of fuel in your car before each session.
+If you run out of fuel on the track, your car will be pushed by the marshals to a safe place and may be left there until the end of the session.
+Under NO circumstances will you be allowed back on the track in that session.
+It’s a silly mistake and risks stopping track activity for others.

 Track Days – Frequently Asked Questions